murchandamus/bips/bip-update-process.md

 BIP editors may also, at their option, unilaterally make and merge strictly editorial changes to BIPs, such as correcting misspellings, fixing broken links, etc. as long as they do not change the meaning or conflict with the original intent of the author.
+Such a change must be recorded in the Changelog if it’s noteworthy per the criteria mentioned in the [Changelog](#changelog) section.

-## Backwards Compatibility
+## Backward Compatibility

 ### Changes from BIP 2